 If you are taking HBSE in the fall, the application deadline is October 1.
-For Fall 2012 only, this deadline has been extended to October 5th.
 If you are taking HBSE in the spring, the application deadline is March 1.
 If these dates fall on a weekend, applications are due the next working day.

 Back to Top

 Social work is a professional program of education and training and therefore requires comprehensive academic standards throughout the program.
 The Baccalaureate Social Work (BSW) Program Committee has identified academic performance standards that fall into 7 categories: scholastic, professional values and ethics, self-awareness, interpersonal relationship skills, responsibility and professional readiness, critical thinking and problem-solving abilities, and communication skills, as advanced in the program’s Academic Performance Standards for Admission, Retention, and Graduation.
 These academic performance standards with essential behaviors in each category are primary indicators of professional readiness for practice in the field of social work.
 Students must demonstrate ability to meet these standards in order to be admitted to the program.